 These are a few easy & productive things to do in quarantine to help lighten the mood at your home.
 Every cloud has a silver lining, and remember, this too shall pass!

 The big challenge in life is to convert the barrier into an opportunity.
 Lockdown is the best time to upskill yourself with latest technologies.
-Checkout upGrad’s top courses in Data Science, Machine Learning, Digital Marketing, MBA & Full Stack Management.
+Checkout upGrad’s top courses in Data Science, Machine Learning, Digital Marketing, MBA from LBS & Full Stack Management.